-- Loan is AUS Eligible per DU and the appraisal qualifies for limited review according to CU Day 1 Certainty Eligibility requirements for appraisals with CU scores <=2.5 - Appraisal is present, complete, current, and consistent with the purchase contract and application - Review of the appraisal narrative and photos do not reveal any influences on value that cannot be modeled and appropriately considered by CU - Condition rating of the property in its current condition is C4 or better (a property that is subject to work to bring it to C4 is not eligible) - Renovation loans are not eligible are no situations present for which Fannie requires an appraisal even though a PIW offer was made (e.g., natural disaster, resale restriction, etc.).
+- Loan is AUS Eligible per DU® and the appraisal qualifies for limited review according to CU® Day 1 Certainty Eligibility requirements for appraisals with CU® scores <=2.5 - Appraisal is present, complete, current, and consistent with the purchase contract and application.
+An inconsistency that arises solely due to a purchase contract amendment occurring after the effective date of the appraisal that does not affect the description of the property is acceptable (the appraiser need not be provided an amended contract and a revised appraisal is not required). - Review of the appraisal narrative and photos do not reveal any influences on value that cannot be modeled and appropriately considered by CU® - Condition rating of the property in its current condition is C4 or better (a property that is subject to work to bring it to C4 is not eligible) - The appraiser's description of the subject property is not erroneous or misleading - The subject property meets Fannie Mae eligibility requirements - Renovation loans are not eligible